The Pillage of Rome (The Play)

 CAELIUS.

-We have a common foe, and that is Alaric and the untamed Goths.
-Whatever obvious difference there is betwixt the emperor and us must be postponed for the nonce.
+We have a common foe—that is Alaric and his untamed Goths.
+Whatever differences exist between the Emperor and ourselves must be set aside for now.

 POPE INNOCENT I.

-I am in absolute concurrence, with that precise analogy.
+I am in full agreement with that analogy.

 CAELIUS.

-Stilicho had effectively governed the Western Empire and was able to control the Goths and in particular, Alaric.
+Stilicho governed the Western Empire effectively and was able to control the Goths, and in particular, Alaric.

 POPE INNOCENT I.

-But Stilicho is dead!
-He was definitely more effective, as a politician than as a general.
+But Stilicho is dead.
+He was undoubtedly more adept as a politician than as a general.

 CAELIUS.

-Alaric marched into Epirus, and Stilicho had failed to dispatch Alaric.
+When Alaric marched into Epirus, Stilicho failed to dispatch him.

 POPE INNOCENT I.

-True!
-Nevertheless, the emperor had Stilicho executed in Ravenna, without any hesitation.
+True.
+Nevertheless, the Emperor had Stilicho executed in Ravenna—without hesitation.

 CAELIUS.

-We must do what we can to convince the emperor, not to go war with Alaric and the Goths.
+We must do what we can to persuade the Emperor not to go to war with Alaric and the Goths.

 SCENE VI.